EthanThatOneKid/comp-pkmn-teams/README.md

 1. Submit a pull request or an issue
 1. Your submission will be reviewed
-1. If it passes review, I will add it to the repository
+1. If it passes review, I will merge it to the repository

 ### Style Guide 💅